hugocp9/projet_atm_console/Atmv1/README.md

 - [x] View bank transactions

 #### Business Rules:
 - User is not allow to withdraw or transfer more than the balance amount.
-A minimum RM20 is needed to maintain the bank account.
+A minimum RM 20 is needed to maintain the bank account.
 - If user key in the wrong pin more than 3 times, the bank account will be locked.

 #### Assumption: